andreeasimona/andreeasimona.github.io.accordion/README.md

    - npm start

 <a name="deploy"></a>
 ## 4. To deploy the project.
-The project is deploying to the folder docs, used for the gh-page.
+The project is deployed to the folder docs, used for the gh-page.

    - npm run deploy